 Nurse Licensure Compact Status

-One of Kentucky’s biggest draws for travel nurses is its status as one of 25 Nurse Licensure Compact (NLC) states.
+One of Kentucky’s biggest draws for travel nurses is its status as a Nurse Licensure Compact (NLC) state.
 The NLC is a multi-state nursing license that allows nurses to practice in participating states without having to apply for a new license each time.
 Not only does a multi-state license help simplify the usual paperwork and costs involved in relocating as a nursing professional, it allows nurses more flexibility in choosing a state that provides the best job opportunities, as well as an affordable cost of living.

 Affordable Cost of Living